 • rest

-Unlike other autoimmune diseases, doctors do not diagnose psoriasis using traditional testing methods such as imaging or blood tests.
+Doctors do not diagnose psoriasis using traditional testing methods such as imaging or blood tests, as they do for other autoimmune diseases.

 Instead, they perform a physical examination of the psoriasis symptoms and judge the severity.

-They may also take a skin biopsy of the affected area.
+They may take a skin biopsy of the affected area.

-A doctor can also identify if a person has an increased risk of developing hand psoriasis by looking at their medical history.
+A doctor can also identify whether a person has an increased risk of developing hand psoriasis by looking at their medical history.

-For example, the person may have other immune system disorders.
-They may have family members with psoriasis or other skin conditions.
+For example, the person may have other immune system disorders, or they may have family members with psoriasis or other skin conditions.

-Hand psoriasis is a chronic disease that requires proper management to avoid aggravation or worsening of symptoms.
+Hand psoriasis is a chronic disease that requires proper management to prevent symptoms from worsening.

-People with hand psoriasis can manage their symptoms by making lifestyle changes and formulating a treatment plan alongside a medical professional.
+People with hand psoriasis can manage their symptoms by trying lifestyle strategies and creating a treatment plan with help from a medical professional.